Adjusting the spice level

 - 1 cup Thai basil Or whatever basil you find

-- 2 tbsp light soy sauce or coconut aminos if you have them
+- 2 tablespoon light soy sauce or coconut aminos if you have them

 - Pat the salmon fillets dry and sprinkle with pepper.

-- Heat one tbsp oil in the skillet or wok on medium high until almost smoking, coating the skillet evenly.
+- Heat one tablespoon oil in the skillet or wok on medium high until almost smoking, coating the skillet evenly.

 - Cook the salmon for more or less 4 minutes until browned on ea. side.

-- Reduce to medium heat and add the other tbsp oil and cook in the garlic, ginger and stir-fry for a minute or until golden brown.
+- Reduce to medium heat and add the other tablespoon oil and cook in the garlic, ginger and stir-fry for a minute or until golden brown.

 - Add in the two cups of light coconut milk, soy sauce, light brown sugar and lime juice and reduce until slightly thicker.